 - Understand what can be done to invest in long-term health

 - Get information about tests and prescriptions

-Here are the top eight questions to ask your doctor during your wellness check so that you are able to make the most of your appointment.
+Here are the top eight questions to ask your physician during your wellness check so that you are able to make the most of your appointment.

 1. Are all of my vital indicators within normal limits?

 This is to ensure that all parameters are within acceptable ranges.
-Inquire about your body mass index (BMI), pulse rate, blood sugar, and blood pressure.
-Discuss any other tests ordered by your doctor and their outcomes as well.
+While receiving regular wellness service, enquire about your body mass index (BMI), pulse rate, blood sugar, and blood pressure.
+Discuss any other tests ordered by your primary care physician and their outcomes as well.
 Understanding these results will assist you in accurately determining your health status.

 2. Has my health improved, deteriorated, or remained the same since my last visit?

 Maintain a personal health record and discuss the variations between your current and past health reports.
 This will assist you in making the best decisions for your health care routine.
 This can also assist you to determine whether or not the routine you’ve been following since your last health check has been beneficial.

 3. What do I need to know about any new medications?

 When a new medication is prescribed, ask your doctor about any possible side effects.
 It is also important to ascertain the daily dosage and the course/duration of the treatment.
 If you’re concerned about the cost of medicines, talk to your primary care physician about other options.